Your Ski Travel Insurance comes with a number of benefits. These include:

-Search and Rescue is another optional extra that can be added to your policy if you are getting the Winter Sports add-on.
-It provides £10,000 cover for the costs that might be charged by the government, a regulated authority or a private organisation if you get lost and require their service to locate and rescue you.
+Search and Rescue cover can be added to your policy as an optional extra It provides up to £10,000 cover for the costs that might be charged by the government, a regulated authority or a private organisation if you get lost and require their service to locate and rescue you.

 Is off-piste cover included?

 Cover for off-piste skiing is included in the winter sports add-on, but your claims are only valid if you are travelling within resort boundaries or with a qualified guide.